AGPL-3.0-or-later · forever.

 ✔ hash_notes exec · shasum 67ms ↷ count_notes cache hit (resume) resumed · 1 skipped (cache hit) · 3 ran live

 The edited task re-runs; its untouched sibling still skips.
 You cannot accidentally resume yourself into stale results from a plan you have since changed.
-And a trace with no resumable successes in it is a notice, never an error — the run simply happens live.
+And a trace with no resumable successes in it is a notice, never an error: the run simply happens live.

 Notice what is absent from this story: a workflow cluster.
 A database.
 A coordinator service that has to stay up so your work can survive.
-Durable execution is usually sold as infrastructure — stand up a server, keep it healthy, and it will remember your workflows for you.
-Here, durability is a property of two files sitting in your repo: the plan and the journal. kill -9 the engine, lose the machine, come back tomorrow on a different one — the pair still knows exactly what is done and what is not.
+Durable execution is usually sold as infrastructure: stand up a server, keep it healthy, and it will remember your workflows for you.
+Here, durability is a property of two files sitting in your repo: the plan and the journal. kill -9 the engine, lose the machine, come back tomorrow on a different one.
+The pair still knows exactly what is done and what is not.